holdenweber/ECE-230-Lab-week-11/README.md

 state changes between a rising state and falling state.
 The output gets updated the second the clock state changed

-Level sensitive circuits only respond when the clock signal is
+Level sensitive circuits always responds to the clock;
+responding for the whole duration of the clock being at state 1.
+When the clock is 0, it does not respond.

 ### Why is it important to declare initial state?
 It is important to declare the initial state because when